robocomp/robocomp-examples/getting-started/python/interaction/requires/README.md

 This folder contains only those files which need to be changed to implement a RGB component i.e. the `CDSL` file, the specificworker.py file in src/ directory, and the config file in etc/ directory.

-- If you open the `CSDL` file, you can see `requires` keyword is used, which specifies that the component is required here.
+- If you open the `CSDL` file, you can see `requires` keyword is used, which specifies that the interface is referenced here.